Export or move livestock and poultry from GB to Northern Ireland

 If your livestock or poultry fail inspection because of risks to animal or public health, they will be destroyed immediately.
-If the goods fail for other reasons, the BCP or point of entry will:
+If the goods fail for other reasons, the BCP will:

 - notify your importer or agent

-- ask them to decide whether your goods should be destroyed or returned to GB
+- ask them to decide whether your goods should be destroyed or returned to Great Britain

-The BCP or point of entry will not usually contact you directly.
+The BCP will not usually contact you directly.

-Return livestock and poultry rejected at EU BCPs or NI points of entry from 1 January 2021 to 28 February 2022
+Return livestock and poultry rejected at EU BCPs from 1 January 2021 to 30 June 2022

-From 1 January 2021 to 28 February 2022, livestock or poultry rejected at EU BCPs or NI points of entry may, subject to a risk assessment, re-enter GB through any point of entry.
+From 1 January 2021 to 30 June 2022, livestock or poultry rejected at EU BCPs may, subject to a risk assessment, re-enter Great Britain through any point of entry.
 You’ll need to provide certain documents to return your rejected goods.

 To return a consignment, submit an import notification on the import of products, animals, food and feed system (IPAFFS).